-The proposed site location is approximately 150m off Cooerwull Road, and accessed via the existing driveway on the property.
-The subject site of the proposed facility is almost immediately off Fullagar Avenue, however at this stage it is not proposed to access the location from this side.
+The subject site of the proposed facility is almost immediately off Cooerwull Road, and access will be gained through existing access gates of the subject property.
 The subject property is a self-storage facility, with numerous garages and lockers available for public use.
 The property has a significant railway line immediately to the south, which will assist in minimising the perceived impact of the facility to the surrounding area, especially the residential areas to the immediate north and east.

 While the subject property is not typical of other properties in the surrounding area, there are a mixed use of landuses nearby, including tourist, residential, commercial, industrial, and public recreation (as well as the above mentioned transport).
-The vegetation that is found immediately surrounding the proposed site location will assist in mitigating some visual impact of the facility, however it is understood that there will be a level of visual impact to some vantage points.
+The vegetation that is found surrounding the property will assist in mitigating some visual impact of the facility, however it is understood that there will be a level of visual impact to some vantage points.
 The undulating terrain in the near and distant environment plays an important role in both the requirement for a new facility in this area, and also in helping to mitigate visual impact, with distance separation, elevation, and vegetation in the surrounding area all playing a role.